Operation Bolo: Robin Olds

 Colonel Robin Olds was the commander of the 8th Tactical Fighter Wing and an experienced fighter pilot who had become a double ace in two tours over Europe during World War II.
 He was sent to Southeast Asia to revive the performance of the 8th TFW and he did so from the cockpit.
 Five days after he arrived at Ubon, the 8th TFW lost an F-4C to an air-to-air missile shot from a MiG-21, the first such loss in the war.
-This followed two other F-4 losses to MiGs in the two weeks before Olds took command — equal to the number of F-4s lost in the previous 12 years.
+This followed two other F-4 losses to MiGs in the two weeks before Olds took command.
 Olds was upset, but was also convinced that his pilots could take on the MiG-21 and prevail if the MiGs could be drawn into the air on even terms.
 His idea for Operation Bolo was relatively simple: Make the agile Phantom II look like the cumbersome bomb-laden F-105 and lure the MiGs into a sustained dogfight that depleted the MiG-21s of their relatively small fuel load and flight time.

 Planning Operation Bolo

-Olds assigned the planning of Operation Bolo to a quartet of veteran junior officers in his wing: the wing tactics officer Capt.
-John B. Stone, 1st Lt.
-Joseph Hicks, 1st Lt.
-Ralph F. Wetterhahn, and Maj.
-James D. Covington.
+Olds assigned the planning of Operation Bolo to a quartet of veteran junior officers in his wing: the wing tactics officer Captain John B. Stone, 1st Lieutenant Joseph Hicks, 1st Lieutenant Ralph F. Wetterhahn, and Major James D. Covington.
 Working under the tightest security, the pilots assigned to fly the mission would not be briefed until December 30.

 The group planned for a coordinated mission by a "west force" of seven flights of F-4Cs from the 8th TFW at Ubon and an "east force" of seven flights of F-4Cs from the 366th Tactical Fighter Wing based at Da Nang Air Base, South Vietnam.
 The west force would simulate the F-105 strike force while the east force would cover alternate airfields and provide a barrier against MiGs attempting to flee to China.
 The task force also included 6 flights of F-105s for protection from SAMs, airborne radar support by College Eye EC-121 aircraft, and radar jamming support by EB-66s, escorted by four flights of F-104s of the 435th TFS at Ubon.

 The planners determined that if the MiGs reacted, their fuel endurance from takeoff to landing would extend to a maximum of 55 minutes.
 Arrival times of the F-4 flights over the targeted airfields were set five minutes apart to ensure continuous coverage and maximum opportunities for engagement in the target area, and to attempt to run surviving MiGs out of fuel by preventing them from landing.
 The mission was also planned so that no other US aircraft would be present, allowing the first three flights of F-4s "missile-free" engagement without having to first identify the target as required by Seventh Air Force rules of engagement.